coleifer/peewee/docs/peewee/querying.rst

     * Use ``&`` instead of ``and``
     * Use ``|`` instead of ``or``
     * Use ``~`` instead of ``not``
+    * Don't forget to wrap your comparisons in parentheses when using logical operators.

 For more examples, see the :ref:`expressions` section.